 "She can fight pretty well," Hisashi muses, but I can tell by the look in his eyes that he's not comfortable with the idea of leaving me weaponless, so he shuffles through the closet again, hunting for something else.
-Things topple over, different brooms and mops falling on the ground, before there's a crack.
+Things topple over, different brooms and mops falling on the ground, and then there's a crack.
 He pulls out the aluminum pole that had been keeping one side of the shelves propped against the wall.
 "Take this, Yuki.
 I'm sure you can find some use for it."

 I smirk.
 "You know me so well."

 He smiles back, much to the chagrin of Rei.